 Paintings by PETER BEZRUKOV stored in museums and private collections in the USA, the Netherlands, Britain, France and Russia.

 Unfortunately, PETER BEZRUKOV seem to have no personal website.
-But if you like to see further art pieces of him or if you are interested in purchasing paintings & prints, please visit the gallery below…
+But if you like to see further art pieces of him or if you are interested in purchasing one of his beautiful, atmospheric paintings & prints, please visit the gallery below…